- Civil Services Examination: Schedule and Pattern

 The foremost requirement to get success in any exam of the world is your conviction.
-If you are totally serious to get through the one of the most difficult exam of the world i.e. Civil Services Examination, you first need to make up your mind to strive towards achieving it by any cost.
+If you are serious to get through one of the most difficult exams of the world i.e. Civil Services Examination, you first need to make up your mind to strive towards achieving it by any cost.

-We believe that if you have the strong conviction to clear the exam, no hurdles or difficulties can prevent you to get success.
+We believe that if you have a strong conviction to clear the exam, no hurdles or difficulties can prevent you to achieve success.

-So friends wake up and make up your mind and be prepare to work systematically to come over successfully any challenges throw at you for the next one year.
+So friends wake up and make up your mind and be prepared to work systematically to come over successfully any challenges thrown at you for the next one year.

 Planning is the most essential part which largely decides your success.
 We insist that while preparing for the CSE, everything should be planned.
 Your planning should be not only for a year or a month, but also for a week and even for a day.

 One important thing, generally aspirants miss to follow, is the integrated preparation of Prelims, Mains and Interview.
-Current pattern of UPSC CSE demand an integrated approach.
+The current pattern of UPSC CSE demands an integrated approach.

 Don’t worry, we’ll help you to draw out a customized plan.
 It is important to note that our Programme is already based on Micro-Planning.
-Moreover, we’ll give you a daily routine raw plan, with the help of it you can easily prepare your own plan yourselves.
+Moreover, we’ll give you a daily routine raw plan, through which you can easily prepare your own plan yourselves.